hvasbath/beat/docs/getting_started/import_data.rst

 InSAR
 =====
 To use static displacement InSAR measurements you need to prepare your data first with `kite <https://github.com/pyrocko/kite>`__.
-Kite handels displacement data from a variety of formats, such as e.g. GMTSAR, ISCE, ROIPAC and GAMMA.
+Kite handles displacement data from a variety of formats, such as e.g. GMTSAR, ISCE, ROIPAC and GAMMA.
 After importing the data into kite you should consider to subsample it and to calculate the data-error-variance-covariance as described in the `kite documentation <https://pyrocko.org/kite/docs/current/>`__.
 Once you are satisfied with your specifications please store the kite scenes in its native format as "numpy-npz containers".